 Forms of pollution caused by sediment, nutrients, organic and toxic substances originating from land use activities and carried to lakes and streams by surface runoff.

 Storm Water Administrator

-The position (such as "City Engineer") that has been designated by the Jurisdiction to administer and enforce this ordinance.
+The position that has been designated by the Jurisdiction to administer and enforce the applicable ordinance.